Kukutou-Mikiya/caml/caml-mimic-master/README.md

 * gensim 3.2.0
 * nltk 3.2.4

-Other versions may also work, but the ones listed are the ones I've used

 ## Data processing

+Firstly, We cannot provide data from MIMIC3 due to licensing issues.
-To get started, first edit `constants.py` to point to the directories holding your copies of the MIMIC-II and MIMIC-III datasets.
+You need to download these data manually from https://mimic.physionet.org/ To get started, first edit `constants.py` to point to the directories holding your copies of the MIMIC-III datasets.
 Then, organize your data with the following structure:
 ```
 mimicdata
 |   D_ICD_DIAGNOSES.csv